 In 1928, one man's dream became a reality for all Elks and the communities we serve.
 Then-National President John F. Malley envisioned a plan that would “unite the forces of the Order into a mighty army for the service of mankind.”
 During the annual Grand Lodge Convention in Miami that year, Malley's call to service inspired delegates to take action by voting to establish the Elks National Foundation with an initial $100,000 grant.

 The mission of the ENF is to help Elks build stronger communities.
 We fulfill this pledge by investing in communities where Elks live and work.
-We provide tomorrow's leaders, our youth, with lifelong skills; honor the Elks' pledge to never forget our veterans; help the state Elks associations accomplish their charitable objectives; and fund projects that improve the quality of life in local Elks communities.
+We help youth develop lifelong skills, send students to college, meet the needs of today's veterans, support the charitable work of the state Elks associations, and fund projects that improve the quality of life in local Elks communities.

-This year, the ENF will invest a record $8.5 million in Elks communities through Community Investments Program grants for Elks Lodges.
-Community Investments Program grants—which include Beacon, Gratitude, Promise and Impact grants—offer your Lodge an opportunity to serve your community in ways that will raise the Lodge’s profile, energize the membership, encourage former members to return to the fold, and gain the notice of people who want to be part of an organization that’s doing great things.
+This year, the ENF allocated nearly $16 million to fund the Community Investments Program, investing in Elks communities through grants for Elks Lodges.
+Community Investments Program grants offer your Lodge an opportunity to serve your community in ways that will raise the Lodge’s profile, energize the membership, encourage former members to return to the fold, and gain the notice of people who want to be part of an organization that’s doing great things.

 The ENF is able to help Elks build stronger communities thanks to contributions from our generous donors.
-Since inception, we have received more than $215.1 million in contributions and bequests.
-Today we boast more than 100,000 active donors and an endowment fund valued at $549.8 million.
+Since inception, we have received more than $288.7 million in contributions and bequests.
+Today, we have more than 124,000 active donors and an endowment fund valued at $697.2 million.

 A board of seven trustees, who are all past national presidents of the Order, governs the ENF, which is located at the Elks national headquarters in the Elks Veterans Memorial in Chicago.
 The director, Jim O'Kelley, oversees the administration of the ENF’s day-to-day operations.
 Click here to meet O’Kelley and his staff.
 The ENF also has volunteers at the Lodge, district and state levels who help coordinate our fundraising strategy and implement our programs.